Azure/copilot-jsk/README.md

 ### Quickstart

-The instructions for these samples are in the form of Labs.
-Follow along with them to get up and running.

 ### Part 0 - Get the repository

 In this part, we are going to get a local copy of the lab files for use in the rest of the lab.